xueshanf/docker-git-crypt/README.md

 This repo triggers auto-build and pushes the git-crypt image to dockerhub.com/u/xueshanf/git-crypt.

+You can use git-crypt container on systems that git-crypt packages aren't available, such as CoreOS.

 The container exposes volume /repo, to which you can bind-mount a git repository.

 ## Create a git-crypt shell wrapper